Protein supplements, in general, are very popular for anyone who wants to lose weight or gain muscle.

 Soybeans are a popular source of many healthy products.
 Some people prefer soy-based products because of dietary restrictions.
 For example, you might follow a vegan lifestyle or are allergic to dairy.

 This is where soy protein comes into play.
 Despite its popularity and proven health benefits, it remains highly controversial.
 To some, it may be an excellent nutritional source.
 However, for some, it is considered an enemy to your health.

-Generally, it is excellent for muscle builders.
+Generally, it is excellent for muscle building.
 However, some believe it may not be the best source of actual protein.

 Here are a few of my key takeaways:

 - A small amount of fat and no cholesterol – it is a complete source of pure protein.
 It is ideal if you’re looking for something that doesn’t contain a lot of fat and zero cholesterol.